 Everyone has their own work ethic.
 Some people like to focus on one thing at a time while others prefer switching focus, for instance.
 Most of the time, jobs can accommodate numerous work styles, but making sure the role and the candidate are compatible is still important.
 A job that requires someone to be very independent may not be a good fit for individuals who need guidance and structure.
 Or, collaborators may not perform well in isolated situations.

 Even things like how you act in meetings can be considered work style.
 Does your company have a more serious tone while this individual is relaxed and lighthearted?
-Fortunately, meeting etiquette can be changed, and issues like that aren't as pressing as work ethic.
+Are they proactive and do they take initiative?
+Or do you need someone compliant who will quietly do their job and not disrupt the process?

 Remember company culture